RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 W26 Learning Target Exam 2 solutions.md

 1.
    (a) False (nothing is in the empty set)

-   (b) False (for example $-1 \in \mathbb{Z}$ but not in $\mathbb{N}$) (c) True
+   (b) False (for example $-1 \in \mathbb{Z}$ but not in $\mathbb{N}$)

+   (c) True

-   (d) True (the empty set is a subset of every set) (e) False (1 is in the first set but not the second)
+   (d) True (the empty set is a subset of every set)

+   (e) False (1 is in the first set but not the second)

 2. ,
    (a) $\lbrace -3, -2, -1, 0, 1, 2, 3 \rbrace$ (It's the set of all integers whose square is less than 10)

    (b) $\lbrace 0, 2, 4 \rbrace\$

 ### Notes

+- A number of submissions did not use set braces around the answers to part 2.
+They must be in set braces $\lbrace \rbrace$.
+Results that were given with no delimiters at all (for example, just "0, 2, 4" in 2b) resulted in a downgrade from *Master*.
+Those that did use a delimiter but not set braces (for example, [0,2,4] or (0,2,4) in part 2b)) were considered an error but if it was the only error in the entire problem (including part 1) then you were not downgraded.

 ## Learning Target 7